d3x0r/JSOX/README.md

 |fromJSOX| (name,Function/Class,fromCb) | fromCb is called whenever the type 'name' is revived.
 The type of object following the name is passd as 'this'.
 Will throw an exception if duplicate set happens. |

-#### registerToJSOX
+#### Registering `toJSOX` : `JSOX.toJSOX()` or `stringifier.toJSOX()`

+`function toJSOX( name, Type, customEmitterCallback )`

+  - name is a string
+  - Type is the type which should be encoded as this name.
+  - customEmitterCallback is called when one of these types is encountered.
+The callback should return a string to emit.

-Registers a handler to convert a type to JSOX.
+`toJSOX()` registers a handler to convert a type to JSOX.
 This method is used to avoid modification of prototypes; would require instead that ojects that have a toJSOX know of the JSOX module instead.
 The result of the callback should be a string, and is up to the toJSOX method to include quotes if it is a string value.
 Any string may result that is valid JSOX.